Do you want to create a professional business email address for free?

 While there’s a small cost, it comes with many advantages:

-- You will be using Gmail’s familiar interface and apps to send and receive emails.
+- You will use Gmail’s familiar user-friendly interface and apps to send and receive emails from your website domain.

 - Google has far superior technology which ensures that your emails are delivered right away, and don’t end up in spam folders.